 “Ah.
 And how do you like being a man of property, all settled down?
 Have you given up weaving straw sandals?”

 “I made many on the way here.
-At home, I sometimes make present of them to my neighbors, especially the children.”
+At home, I sometimes make presents of them to my neighbors, especially the children.”

-“Well, I hope you’re still making poem, too.”
+“Well, I hope you’re still making poems, too.”

-Hsi-wei fingers the fold in his robe.
+Hsi-wei fingered the folds in his robe.
 “I hope you don’t mind that Mai-ling loaned me this robe.
 I noticed there are no paint spots on it.
 Are you still making paintings?”

 Ko made a sour face.
 “You know how to strike the sore spot.”